Please take a look at our web page to find out all about what we are up to in Year 2.

 It will keep you updated with what we are learning about, events we have been involved in and upcoming information you might need.

-We hope you have all had a lovely Easter break, but not eaten too much chocolate!!
-We are looking forward to our last term in Year 2 with lots of new things still to learn and other areas where the learning will be consolidated.
+I hope you have all had a lovely Easter break, but not eaten too much chocolate!!
+The Year 2 staff are looking forward to our last term in Year 2 with lots of new things still to learn and other areas where the learning will be consolidated.
 During the month of May we will undertake the KS1 Assessment tests.

 Later on in the summer term the children will begin their transition to Year 3 and we will organise some sessions and visits to familiarise them with the Gawcott site and the staff there before the transition day in July.

-The classroom structure and routines will remain the same this term and your children will continue to have their PE sessions on a Thursday afternoon with Mr Cassidy and a Friday with Mrs Field.
+The classroom structure and routines will remain the same this term and your children will continue to have their PE sessions on a Monday and Thursday afternoon with Mr Cassidy.

 We hope you find this newsletter helpful in informing you of what your children will be learning about in the summer term.